Admission & Tuition Info

 One semester of Statistics or Biostatistics (3 SCH): Statistics courses within social or natural science departments (e.g., psychology, sociology) are acceptable.

-*Up to three of the prerequisite courses can be pending completion by the time of application.
-If applying after December, applicants must be enrolled in any remaining courses to ensure completion of all course prerequisites prior to matriculation.
+NOTE: Up to (3) three of the prerequisite courses can be pending completion by the time of application.
+At least (1) one Human Anatomy course must be completed at time of application.
+Applicants must be enrolled in any remaining courses to ensure completion of all course prerequisites must be completed and verified prior to matriculation in May.
 Beyond the prerequisite courses, applicants can still be completing other courses leading to their bachelor’s degree but must have all courses completed prior to matriculation.
 Additionally, if accepted conditionally into the program, candidates with outstanding courses must receive a minimum passing grade of “C” or better and a combined cumulative GPA of 3.0 or higher for all outstanding courses.
-If only one course is remaining, that course grade must be a “B” or better to meet the ‘cumulative GPA requirement for outstanding courses’.
+If only one course is remaining, that course grade must be a “B” or better to meet the cumulative GPA requirement for outstanding courses.
+Due to the COVID-19 pandemic the SHS and PA Program has amended its policies regarding admissions to accept pass/fail grades for mandatory prerequisites in the Spring, Summer, and Fall of 2020 only.

 - All courses must be completed at a regionally accredited college or university.